-In the example under consideration, there was only one desirability list defined and all other decisions regarding the domes were left to the engineering considerations.
-And, only one area of engineering, namely, the structural engineering was considered.
-The members of the domes were structurally proportioned based on a selected list of hallow square sections.
-But, infinitely many other sections could be used as well.
-Additionally, a criterion such as 'W', that is, the weight of the domes was used as a measure for comparison of the domes.
-It may happen that for another designer other criteria, say, the construction method to be more important than the weight criterion.
-The discussion reveals the fact that, in designing of forms, not only the non-quantitative aspects such as the visual impact, but, also, every engineering decision on the quantitative aspect of the form, involves the personal preference and desirability of the design engineer.
-Generally speaking, a decision has to be made at each design step and every decision concerns desirability.
-It does not undermine the science and engineering advice available in a very wide range of areas and aspects of form, but it emphasises the twofold nature of any decision regarding a form: desirability + engineering.
+In the example under consideration, there was only one desirability list defined and all other decisions were left to the engineering considerations.
+Also, only one area of engineering, namely, the structural engineering was considered.
+The members of the domes were structurally proportioned based on a selected list of hollow square sections.
+But, many other structural sections could be used instead, based on the personal attitude of the designer.
+Additionally, a criterion such as 'W', that is, the weight of the domes was used as the engineering measure for comparison of the domes.
+It may happen that for another designer other criteria, say, the length of construction time to be more important than the weight criterion.
+The discussion reveals the fact that all design decisions (on measurable or non-measurable aspects) involves the personal preference of the designer.
+The same applies to optimisation processes as well (for instance, S Fujita and M Ohasaki 2010).
+It does not undermine the science and engineering advice available in a very wide range of areas and aspects of form, but it emphasises the twofold nature of any design decision: desirability + engineering.

-The designer is the only person to decide on many aspects of the form.
-For instance, degrees of 'comfort' and 'pleasantness' of architectural spaces are not easily definable.
-Also, temperature, humidity and sound, are among the measurable aspects, but their 'acceptable and pleasant' ranges could be different for different people.
-Aspects such as 'privacy' of living spaces, has dissimilar meanings and interpretations in different cultures and societies.
+Some design aspects have complicated nature.
+For instance, degrees of 'comfort' and 'pleasantness' of architectural spaces are not easily definable (C Alexander 1974).
+Also, temperature, humidity (M Tahbaz 2011and 2013) and sound, are among the measurable aspects, but their 'acceptable and pleasant' ranges could be different for different people.
+Aspects such as 'privacy' of living spaces, has dissimilar meanings and interpretations in different cultures and societies (G Safdarian and F Habib 2014).
 The aspect of 'circulation path' has different values for an exhibition hall, an air terminal, a school, a library and an office from the point of view of different architects.
 Interior decoration of houses, offices,... has to rely mainly on the personal preferences.
 As an example, suppose that in an office a number of desks and plant/flower boxes are to be arranged.
 There are many complicated aspects to be considered.
-For instance, circulation path, degree of occupancy of the area, privacy of each person, allergy of persons to plants, the natural draught-artificial ventilation, type of the duties of the persons and the required minimum area, the required light, the noise,
+For instance, circulation path, degree of occupancy of the area, privacy of each person, allergy of persons to plants, the natural draught/artificial ventilation, type of the duties of the persons and the required minimum area, the required light, the noise,

-Considering the above given discussions, it is essential that the preferences of the designer regarding various aspects of the form under design, to be associated with the evaluative models within the digital design media.
+Considering the above given discussions, it is essential that the preferences of the designer regarding various aspects of the form, to be associated with the models within the digital design media.